 They are kind of… well… cheating.
 And my mother called them chile rellenos, so I never knew anything different.
 Now it is kind of a nostalgia thing.
 Instead of using a fresh chile, this recipe capitalizes on the chiles already diced into pepper jack cheese.

-It is because of this that I the crunchy exterior for my chile relleno appetizer recipe.
+It is because of this that I like the crunchy exterior for my chile relleno appetizer recipe.
 Together they make my finger food fantasy come true.
 Add a little bit of salsa, crema Mexicana or guacamole and you have yourself a cheesy, spicy fiesta!

 One that I can guarantee everyone will love, no matter what you decide to call this fabulous fried cheese concoction.